brasno/JD-Xi-manager/README.md

 Latest SysEx ID table taken 9.10.2023. from  https://www.midi.org and converted to JSON file [ManufacturerSysExIDs.json](ManufacturerSysExIDs.json).

 Memory map is from Roland's Parameter Address Map found in JD-Xi_MIDI_Imple_e01_W.pdf file.
-Here is extract of that chapter: [address_map.txt](address_map.txt) containing all mentioned maps in Roland's dociment.
+Here is extract of that chapter: [address_map.txt](address_map.txt) containing all mentioned maps in Roland's document.

 Here area samples of
 Main